glpi-project/doc/source/modules/tools/rssfeed.rst

 Content
 ~~~~~~~

-This tab allows to consul the number of displayed items; this content is the one displayed on home page.
+This tab allows to consult the number of displayed items; this content is the one displayed on home page.

 Targets
 ~~~~~~~